Callumk7/cloudflare-blog/content/projects/game-master.md

 ## End to End Type Safety

 I love typescript, and being able to have type-safe http requests inside the client is a huge productivity boost.
-In order to achieve that though, it is critical to have a single source of truth between client what the client is expecting to recieve, and what the server is sending.
+In order to achieve that though, it is critical to have a single source of truth between client what the client is expecting to receive, and what the server is sending.
 By ensuring that that contract is handled in a separate package, I can achieve this whilst reducing runtime validation to the smallest amount required.

 ### Setup